-By this time General (from 20 May Generaloberst) Schörner, who at that time enjoyed the Hitler’s fullest confidence, had replaced von Kleist as commander of Heeresgruppe ‘A’.
+By this time General (from 20 May Generaloberst) Schörner, who at that time enjoyed the Hitler’s fullest confidence, had replaced von Kleist as commander of Heeresgruppe 'A'.
 It was known that the Soviets were concentrating their forces in preparation for an attack on Crimea, but after paying a short visit to the 17th Army, Schörner reported to the Oberkommando des Heeres on 7 April that matters were fully in hand in Crimea.
-Schörner’s chief-of-staff, Generalleutnant Walther Wenck, also took an optimistic view, but these rosy views were not shared by either Jaenecke or the chief-of-staff of the Oberkommando des Heeres, Generaloberst Kurt Zeitzler.
+Schörner’s chief-of-staff, Generalleutnant Walther Wenck, also took an optimistic view, but these rosy views were shared by neither Jaenecke nor the chief-of-staff of the Oberkommando des Heeres, Generaloberst Kurt Zeitzler.
 By the evening of 9 April, however, Schörner had become altogether more sanguine and, expressing full confidence in the commander of 17th Army, asked that Jaenecke be given the fullest freedom to act as he thought fit, even if this were to result in the evacuation of the Crimea, as the army group commander thought that it would.
 Hitler refused, but said that he would send Zeitzler to look further into the matter.

 During the afternoon of the next day Schörner reported that Jaenecke had already on his own responsibility ordered the V Corps to fall back some distance to the neck of land separating the Kerch peninsula from the main part of Crimea, a decision which he supported completely.
 Hitler was obliged to accept this withdrawal as a fait accompli, but ordered that the XLIX Corps was to remain on the Perekop isthmus under any and all circumstances.
 On the same day Schörner was pressing for the evacuation of Crimea.

 Stormy weather in the Sea of Azov and a delay in the capture of the port of Odessa, well to the north-west of Crimea, slowed the mounting of the Soviet offensive to retake Crimea, but on 8 April the main attack began.
-This was mounted from the north by Fyedor I. Tolbukhin’s 4th Ukrainian Front with General Leytenant Georgi F. Zakharov’s 2nd Guards Army and General Leytenant Yakov G. Kreizer’s 51st Armies across the Perekop isthmus and Lazy Sea beach-head, while General Leytenant Andrei I. Eremenko’s Independent Coastal Army thrust to the east from the western side of the Strait of Kerch, where it had established a breach-head in the ‘Kerch-Eltigen Operation’.
+This was mounted from the north by Tolbukhin’s 4th Ukrainian Front with General Leytenant Georgi F. Zakharov’s 2nd Guards Army and General Leytenant Yakov G. Kreizer’s 51st Armies across the Perekop isthmus and Lazy Sea beach-head, while General Leytenant Andrei I. Eremenko’s Independent Coastal Army thrust to the east from the western side of the Strait of Kerch, where it had established a beach-head in the 'Kerch-Eltigen Operation'.

 Marshal Sovetskogo Soyuza Aleksandr M. Vasilevsky and Marshal Sovetskogo Soyuza Kliment Ye.
 Voroshilov were entrusted with the co-ordination of the operations on two fronts.